insidewhy/lambics/README.markdown

 * Timmermans Oude Gueuze 37.5 cl - €3.97
   - 4/10 very sour/citrussy with a hint of sweetness, uncomplicated aftertaste, tastes like dry cider, almost like strongbow.
 * 3 Fonteinen Oude Kriek 37.5cl - 3 Fonteinen Oude Kriek - €7.97
+  - 10/10 Like the non-kriek version but the cherry gives it some added complexity without adding too much sweetness.
+So good.
 * St. Louis Gueuze Fond Tradition 37.5cl - €3.97
   - hard to find
 * Timmermans Tradition Gueuze 37.5 cl - €3.47